microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyeGazeProvider.md

 While the *CoreServices.InputSystem.EyeGazeProvider* provides several helpful variables, the key ones for eye tracking input are the following:

 - **UseEyeTracking**:
-True if eye tracking hardware is available and the user has given permission to use eye tracking in the app.
+True if user has selected to use eye tracking for gaze.

 - **IsEyeCalibrationValid**:
 Indicates whether the user's eye tracking calibration is valid or not.